0xShay/Texybot/README.md

 Texybot is a fun chatbot made for the Texyland community.

 ## Run
 To run your own instance of the bot, copy the `template.env` file into a new file: `.env`.
+Then, add your API keys.

 You should be able to use `python bot.py` to get the bot up and running.
 If you're missing any dependencies, just install them using `pip`.

 ## Contribute